pwyde/monochrome-plymouth/README.md

 ## About
 Monochrome Plymouth is a fork of the well known [Breeze Plymouth](https://github.com/KDE/breeze-plymouth) theme created by [KDE](https://www.kde.org/).
 This fork was created to complement the [Monochrome KDE](https://gitlab.com/pwyde/monochrome-kde) theme for the Plasma 5 desktop environment.

-The original theme has been modified with the folowing:
+The original theme has been modified with the following:

 - Custom colour palette.
 - Added support for custom fonts.